Harris, James M.

-In 1960, Harris left the Price firm to open his own independent practice.
+In 1960, Harris left the Price firm and opened his own independent practice.
 The next year he formed a lasting partnership with architect William Reed.
-They were briefly joined by architect Benjamin Wilson (1961-62), and then took on another partner, Theo Litzenberger, in 1967.
+They were briefly joined by architect Benjamin Lee Wilson (1961-63), and then took on another partner, Theo Litzenberger, in 1967.
 Together the firm of Harris, Reed & Litzenberger made a profound impact on the South Sound’s built environment, specializing mainly in educational facilities and housing projects.

 An award-winning project included the octagonal-shaped Lecture Hall at the Evergreen State College in Olympia (1971), which was a Washington Aggregates & Concrete Association award winner in 1972.
 Other commissions included the Purdy Elementary School (1971) in Gig Harbor, the Dr. Stewart Govig House (1967) in Parkland, and Brookside Mortuary (c.
 1966) in University Place.